Hockey world shocked by air crash tragedy

 "Our thoughts and prayers are with family and friends of the victims."

-The plane was taking members of the Continental Hockey League (KHL) team to a game in the Belarussian capital Minsk when it crashed a few kilometres from the airport at Tunoshna outside Yaroslavl, 250 km north of Moscow.
+The plane was taking members of the Continental Hockey League (KHL) team to a game in the Belarussian capital Minsk when it crashed a few kilometers from the airport at Tunoshna outside Yaroslavl, 150 miles north of Moscow.

 Russia's Emergencies Ministry said two people had survived and were in a grave condition.